Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Events.md

 ## Summary

 Terminals can generate events and post them to the Hub.
-Event data is crated using the crate manifest Standard Event Report.
+Event data is created using the crate manifest Standard Event Report.
 The Terminal then POSTs the Event Report crate to the main event receiving endpoint on the Hub, which is at `/event`.
 The Hub then inspects all of the running plans to see if any of them are monitoring for this event.
 To monitor an event, an Activity defines an EventSubscription crate at design-time.
 When there’s a match, if a plan starts with an action that has a matching EventSubscription crate, that plan will be launched, and the data in the EventReport will be added to the CrateStorage of the Container that is newly created as part of the plan launch.

 Separately, Terminals will often communicate with their corresponding web services and register for events to be sent directly to the Terminal.
 For example, the DocuSign terminal will register with DocuSign to receive notification of events affecting certain Fr8 users that have DocuSign accounts.